 Here are four ways organizations can balance the fine line between protecting their people and protecting personal data:

-1. Implement an "Opt-In" Notification System
+1. Implement an "Opt-In" Emergency Notification System for Mass Alerts

 Whenever anyone offers up some sort of personal information, there is a sense of empowerment that comes with knowing they chose to opt-in on their own terms.
 By asking users to self-register for an emergency notification system, organizations put the user management responsibilities in their hands, which also results in less time and IT resources for set-up and maintenance over the lifespan of the mass alert system.